 The CDF is a new delivery and deployment model that provides a container management and orchestration framework leveraging the Docker container architecture and using Kubernetes for container orchestration.
 A set of Micro Focus ITOM solutions are successfully running on the CDF enabling easier integrations of capabilities within the same solution.
 (In fact, capabilities come as pre-integrated containers, with a lot of pre-integration delivered for standard use cases.)
 Based on the open-source software – Docker containers and Kubernetes clusters – the CDF brings quick software installation and a consistent upgrade model with rolling updates.
 All this is done on top of an automated and modern orchestration layer, built natively to handle container clusters at scale.

-The COSO Data Lake is powered by Vertica, a software-based analytics platform that provides high-performance advanced analytics and in-database machine learning, supporting all major cloud platforms and all popular data formats.
+The OPTIC Data Lake is powered by Vertica, a software-based analytics platform that provides high-performance advanced analytics and in-database machine learning, supporting all major cloud platforms and all popular data formats.
 Please, see the Vertica documentation to learn more.

 Don’t wait!
-Start your COSO journey today!
+Start your OPTIC journey today!
 The container technology it is based on is an industry trend that is rapidly gaining maturity and offers tremendous benefits, so take the opportunity to learn about it and take advantage of container architecture features, such as microservices.
 With our rich portfolio, we are able to combine containerized and non-containerized capabilities and deliver you the innovative solution to support your business needs.
-If you are already using OBM, you do not have to replace it immediately – if need be, classic versions of OBM can be integrated with the COSO Data Lake on a container deployment.
+If you are already using OBM, you do not have to replace it immediately – if need be, classic versions of OBM can be integrated with the OPTIC Data Lake on a container deployment.
 If you are interested and need more information, please contact your Micro Focus representative for assistance.